LithiumSoftware/knowledge-base/README.md

   - The app icon
   - The splash of the app
   - Fonts

+#### Local_core folder
+Codegen.
+This folder has the responsibility of having inside of it the Graphql generated code.
+To fulfill this goal, it needs two folders called mutations and queries, and some configuration files.
+Inside of these two folders is where you will add Graph Query Language (GQL) code to define mutations and queries, that will be used by Codegen to do the generation.
+After adding a new GQL code for a mutation or query, you simply have to run the Codegen command and the code will be generated instantly, updating "generated/graphql.tsx" automatically.

 #### Navigation folder
 This folder only contains the AppNavigator.tsx which is a file that has the screens and navigators of React Navigation.